mkoshtenko/pi-rack/dns/README.md

 work inside the container with `docker exec -it pihole bash`
 - Unable to save any configs from PiHole admin page

-Make sure the following config does NOT set for the pihole container inside the docker-compose file
+Make sure the following config is NOT set for the pihole container inside the docker-compose file:
 ```
 security_opt:
   - no-new-privileges:true